Yujian-Li/Z-OA-2021/README.md

 npm run serve
 ```

-3. Go to the URL in terminal, usually it is http://localhost:8081/
+3. Go to the URL shown in terminal, usually it is http://localhost:8081/

 ## To run test